-Contrary to popular belief, certain back due taxes owing to the Internal Revenue Service (IRS) or the State can be wiped out in bankruptcy.
+A frequent misunderstanding on tax debt is that you cannot wipe it out in a bankruptcy.
+Contrary to this misunderstanding, certain back due taxes owing to the Internal Revenue Service (IRS) or the State can be wiped out in bankruptcy.
 In order to be eligible to wipe out a tax debt, there are five criteria that must be satisfied.

 A bankruptcy may relieve you of personal liability on a tax debt but in some circumstances will not discharge a properly filed tax lien.
 Stated otherwise, the IRS cannot chase you personally for the debt but the lien will remain on any assets so that you will not be able to sell these assets without satisfying the outstanding lien.
 Depending upon the lien and when filed, there may be other options to attack the validity of the lien.
 If the IRS has filed a secured lien, this may give you stronger strategies to pay it out over a longer time frame.

-Structuring IRS Secured Debt Over A Long Term Payment Plan
+Restructure IRS Secured Debt Over Long Term Payment Plan

 In Chapter 11 cases, where the IRS has filed a secured claim against property there is good news and bad news.
 The bad news is the claim is secured and you may have to deal with it in order to save the property that the IRS has filed a lien against.
 The good news is that you can structure that secured claim over a long plan treating it like a mortgage.
 For example, paying the IRS secured claim over 20 years.
 Another issue that may affect that strategy is whether it is priority debt under the bankruptcy code.